auth0/docs/articles/java-overview.md

 - [Documentation](/server-apis/java-spring-security)
 - [Library](https://github.com/auth0/auth0-spring-security-api)
 - [Sample Project](https://github.com/auth0-samples/auth0-spring-security-api-sample)

-> We have created another [sample application](https://github.com/auth0-samples/auth0-spring-security-api-client-samples) that works as a companion sample for the [Auth0 Spring Security API Sample](https://github.com/auth0-samples/auth0-spring-security-api-sample) and [Auth0 Spring Security API Resource Server Sample](#auth0-resource-server-sample-using-spring-boot-and-spring-security).
-The scenario this sample covers is that of an AngularJS SPA and an API Server that trust one another, and share the same Auth0 application information.
+- [Companion SPA Client Applications](https://github.com/auth0-samples/auth0-spring-security-api-client-samples): Sample application that works as a companion for the [Auth0 Spring Security API Sample](https://github.com/auth0-samples/auth0-spring-security-api-sample) and [Auth0 Spring Security API Resource Server Sample](#auth0-resource-server-sample-using-spring-boot-and-spring-security).
+This sample provides an easy to understand seed project for users wishing to combine Java Spring Security API Server with a single page application front-end.
+The sample can run in two different modes:
+  - The SPA and API Server trust one another, and share the same Auth0 application information.
+In other words, they both have the same ClientId and therefore share the same Audience in their JWT Tokens.
 Hence the JWT Token received upon successful authentication in the SPA application is also passed in the Authorization Bearer header of the AJAX requests to the API Server.
 The API Server accepts the audience as it is the same as its own.
-The purpose of this sample is to provide an easy to understand seed project for users wishing to combine Java Spring Security API Server with a single page application front-end.
+  - The SPA application and API Server each have their own Auth0 Application on a shared Tenant (Account / Domain).
+In this situation, each has a different ClientId, and the Audience of the JWT Token generated for each application is different.
+The SPA application logs in and receives a JWT Token for authentication / authorization checks local to the SPA application.
+When making AJAX requests to the API Server, a delegation token is used instead - in effect, the SPA application swaps its own JWT Token for a JWT Token that is valid for requests to the API Server.
   You can find details on how to setup and use this sample application at the _README_ of the [GitHub repository](https://github.com/auth0-samples/auth0-spring-security-api-client-samples/tree/master/auth0-spring-security-api-angular-client).

 ## Using Auth0 with Spring Boot and Spring Security for Single Sign On (SSO)